Raspberry Pi Connect for Organisations

 my-renamed-device-identity: the new description for the device identity. -

-pi5-001: the new name that will be assigned to the device when the identity is exchanged (optional). -
+pi5-001: the new name that is assigned to the device when the identity is exchanged (optional). -

 production,kiosk: tags applied to the device when the identity is exchanged (optional).